 You cannot use your pass on express coaches, trains, trams, taxis or ferries.

 If you have any queries please see our frequently asked questions (PDF, 15kb).

 From 6 April 2010 the qualifying age for both men and women has been linked to the state pensionable age for women.
 The qualifying age will gradually increase from 60 to 65 over the coming years.

 If you're a man born after 5 April 1950, you'll become eligible when you reach the pensionable age of a woman born on the same day.

 You can check when you will become eligible for a bus pass at the GOV.UK website.

 Renewing your bus pass

-Your e+ bus pass lasts for up to five years.
+Your e+ bus pass lasts for up to 5 years.
 The expiry date is printed on your pass next to your photo.
-You can contact the council to renew your pass up to one month prior to the expiry date.
+You can contact the council to renew your pass up to 1 month prior to the expiry date.
 It may be possible to renew by telephone instead of visiting one of the places where passes are issued.
 This will only apply if your name and address are the same and your photograph remains a true likeness.